The course description page is primarily a marketing page where you convert visitors into enrolled learners.

 Trailers should be short - ideally two minutes or less - and should succinctly explain what the course is about, who it is for, and what makes it distinctive.

-Avoid unnecessary jargon/acronyms and be aware of the complexity of language you use as some learners may have English as second language.
+Avoid unnecessary jargon/acronyms and be aware of the complexity of language you use as some learners may have English as an additional language.

 All trailers require subtitles.